boydaihungst/.config/_misc/lenovo legion 5 2025 suspend, hibernate, hybrid-sleep fix/readme.md

 ### Step 3: Copy files under `etc` to `/etc`, except `kernel/cmdline.example`

+For dracut + systemd-boot only only, grub + mkinitcpio user should ask AI for help how to omit drivers from early loading (in file `etc/dracut.conf.d/resume.conf`):

 ### Step 4: Enable nvidia services:

 - Copy folder `usr` to `/usr`: `sudo cp -r usr /usr`